LAU’s remarkable history originated in the desire to extend education to women at a time when few, if any, such possibilities existed.

 In 1927, this program became known as the American Junior College for Women (AJCW) and was transferred to Ras Beirut.
 Six years later it moved to what is now LAU’s Beirut campus.

 In 1948–49 the AJCW program was expanded under the name Beirut College for Women (BCW).
-In 1950, it was granted a provisional charter by the Board of Regents of the University of the State of New York and authorized to bestow the Bachelor of Arts degree requiring a four-year course and the Associate in Arts and Associate in Applied Science degrees for a two-year course.
-In 1955 the Board of Regents granted BCW an absolute charter with all its rights and privileges, including the authority to also hand out the Bachelor of Science degrees.
+In 1950, it was granted a provisional charter by the Board of Regents of the University of the State of New York and it was authorized to bestow four-year Bachelor of Arts degrees and two-year associate degrees.
+In 1955 the Board of Regents granted BCW an absolute charter with all its rights and privileges, including the authority to also hand out Bachelor of Science degrees.

-In 1970 another milestone was reached when the Lebanese Government officially recognized BCW’s B.A. and B.S. degrees as equivalent to the national Licence.
+In 1970 another milestone was reached when the Lebanese Government officially recognized BCW’s BA and BS degrees as equivalent to the national Licence.

 Having accepted men into some programs, the college changed its name to Beirut University College (BUC) in 1973.
 By October 1975 men were admitted into all programs.
-In 1978, BUC established an off-campus program—the Louaizeh College of Higher Education—in the north (Zouk Mosbeh) and a year later another one—the Makassed Center for Higher Education—became operational in the southern city of Sidon, to provide educational opportunities to young people from various regions of the country as the Lebanese civil war raged in Beirut.
+In 1978, BUC established an off-campus program—the Louaizeh Center of Higher Education—in the north (Zouk Mosbeh) and a year later another one—the Makassed Center for Higher Education—became operational in the southern city of Sidon, to provide educational opportunities to young people from various regions of the country as the Lebanese civil war raged in Beirut.

 According to a BUC Board decision, the institution became a university in October 1992.
 In 1994, the Board of Regents in New York approved BUC’s request to change into the Lebanese American University (LAU), moved the Louaizeh branch in Zouk Mosbeh to the Byblos campus, renamed the Makassed branch in Sidon to Sidon campus, and provided the university with the authority to also confer the degrees of Bachelor of Architecture, Master of Science, and Master of Arts.
 A charter amendment in 1999 allowed LAU to grant the Bachelor of Engineering, Bachelor of Science in Pharmacy, and Doctor of Pharmacy degrees.